jmlew/microfrontends-base-v1/README.md

 A POC collection of Angular and ReactJS apps using a microfontends monorepo architecture, generated with [Nx](https://nx.dev).

+## Structure

+The architecture consists of a shell, a number of client apps, and a number of dependant libraries.

+The shell goes by the namespace: `{project-name}-shell`, with each app as `{project-name}-client-{app-name}`

 ## Build Shell & Apps

 - Run `npm run build` to build the shell and all apps.